 If your child is much shorter in stature than their peers, pediatric growth hormone deficiency could be to blame.
-At Newport Children's Medical Group, with five locations in Newport Beach, Irvine, Costa Mesa, Huntington Beach, and Laguna Beach, California, the board-certified pediatricians can screen for, diagnose, and treat pediatric growth hormone deficiency to speed up your child’s growth.
+At Newport Children's Medical Group, with five locations in Newport Beach, Irvine, Costa Mesa, and Laguna Beach, California, the board-certified pediatricians can screen for, diagnose, and treat pediatric growth hormone deficiency to speed up your child’s growth.
 Schedule an appointment with Newport Children’s Medical Group over the phone today.

 Pediatric growth hormone deficiency is a condition in which your child fails to grow at a normal rate for their age and gender.
 It results because your child’s body doesn’t produce enough growth hormone.
 Treatment can correct the problem.

 The main signs and symptoms of pediatric growth hormone deficiency in children are:

 Possible complications of the disorder if it's left untreated are low energy levels, decreases in bone mineral density, a shorter adult height, and a higher risk of heart problems.

 Pediatric growth hormone deficiency has numerous causes.
 Many children are born with the condition, but it can also develop later.

 It might occur with structural or genetic abnormalities of the pituitary gland, which is the gland located at the base of the brain that produces growth hormone.